 Intriguingly, the sleeve artwork from Senno Knife has a consistent theme of manga characters that take on a tarot aspect in their poses.
 The result is a strong visual image that permeates across all four sleeves.

 Things come right up to date on 2018’s Machine Cup, which forms Chapter 4 of the Machine Kingdom saga.
 ‘Army Alone’, which opens the EP, has a dark, unsettling quality to it.
 Conversely, ‘Little Ugly Mouse’ has a more intimate approach with Nekoi’s nursery rhyme vocals taking on a more prominent position in the mix.
 It’s a strange composition which darts around between these softer touches and a harder-edged guitar-fuelled approach, but retains a particular charm in its delivery.

-There’s a driving electronic rhythm underlying ‘Hector’, which offers up a pretty solid rock outing.
+There’s a driving electronic rhythm underlying ‘Hector’ (inspired by the villain in obscure science fiction film Saturn 3), which offers up a pretty solid rock outing.
 It’s one of Psydoll’s best moments from the Machine Kingdom EPs, batting between guitar riffs and Nekoi’s clipped vocal delivery.
 Building up from several layers, the subtle use of vocal effects and samples helps give the track a surprisingly polished finish.

 Closing proceedings, ‘Paradise’ delivers a classic guitar riff opening although the track as a whole is actually a more sedate outing which offers a more breezy side of Psydoll.